Nunavut Tunngavik Incorporated: Mandate

 NTI’s mission is to implement "Inuit economic, social and cultural well-being" through the Nunavut Land Claims Agreement.
 NTI originated as a political activist body.
 Although it is now an organization with significant responsibilities for administering the Nunavut Land Claims Agreement (NLCA), it continues as an advocate for the rights of Inuit.
 NTI plays a lead role in helping Inuit and Inuit organizations understand their rights and obligations under the NLCA.
 Finding out what the NLCA says is the first step for anyone who wants to use his or her rights or benefits.
 The Government of Nunavut protects the interests of all residents of Nunavut and NTI protects the rights of Inuit in Nunavut.

 History

 What is now known as Nunavut was officially separated from the Northwest Territories on April 1, 1999, through the 1993 Nunavut Act and the 1993 Nunavut Land Claims Agreement Act.

-Board of Directors
+Board of directors

-In 2021 the Board included Aluki Kotierk, President, James Eetoolook, Vice-President, Stanley Anablak, President of the Kitikmeot Inuit Association (KIA), Clara Evalik, KIA Vice-President, Kono Tattuinee, President of the Kivalliq Inuit Association, Tagak Curley, Vice-President of the Kivalliq Inuit Association, PJ Akeeagok, President of the Qikiqtani Inuit Association, and Olayuk Akesuk, Vice-President of the Qikiqtani Inuit Association.
+In 2025 the Board included Jeremy Tunraluk, President, Paul Irngaut, Vice-President, James Eetoolook, A/President of the Kitikmeot Inuit Association (KIA), Lawrence Otokiak, A/KIA Vice-President, Kono Tattuinee, President of the Kivalliq Inuit Association, Patrick Tagoona, Vice-President of the Kivalliq Inuit Association, Olayuk Akesuk, President of the Qikiqtani Inuit Association, and Levi Barnabas, Vice-President of the Qikiqtani Inuit Association.

 Departments

-The NTI consists of ten departments: Lands & Resources, Wildlife, Claim Implementation, Human Resources, Business & Economic Development, Communications, Legal Services, Finance, Administration, and Social & Cultural Development.
+The NTI consists of ten departments: Lands & Resources, Wildlife, Marine, Claim Implementation, Human Resources, Business & Economic Advancement, Communications, Legal Services, IT, Finance, Administration, and Social & Cultural Development.